-LEI Issuer Total Data Quality Score Trend
+LEI Total Data Quality Score Trend

-Progress achieved with regard to the continuous optimization of the data quality based on the LEI Issuer Total Data Quality Score.
+Progress achieved with regard to the continuous optimization of the data quality based on the LEI Total Data Quality Score.

-Figure 7 The LEI Issuer Total Data Quality Score Trend.
+Figure 7 The LEI Total Data Quality Score Trend, where the most current value is also present in the tachometer.